Glossary

 Calendaring: Calendaring refers to a process for finishing fabrics that can produce high luster, embossing, glazing, or moire.

-Cascade: A cascade is a fall of fabric which descends in a zigzag line from a curtain heading or top window treatment.
+Cascade (Drapery): A cascade is a fall of fabric which descends in a zigzag line from a curtain heading or top window treatment.

 Cashmere: Cashmere is a fine fiber obtained from the undercoat of the Himalayan Cashmere goat.